ome/openmicroscopy/components/tests/ui/README.md

  * Jython 2.5 (Insight tests)
     + higher versions may not be supported, we use 2.5.4rc1
  * one or both of these web browsers (Web tests)
-    + Firefox version 21.
+    + Firefox.
 It may not work with some more recent versions.
     + Chrome
  * robotframework-selenium2library (Web tests)
  * chromedriver (Web tests using Chrome)
+ * geckodriver

 Read about Robot Framework at
 http://robotframework.org